steelcowboy/Protein-Synthesis-Comparisons/README.md

-# Protein Synthesis Comparisons v0.4
+# Protein Synthesis Comparisons v0.5
 Programs to convert DNA to RNA and find protein sequences, implemented in C++ and Python to compare speeds.

 The C++ version is completely usable with many different flags.
-The Python version will eventually be updated to match the functionality of the C++ version.

 ## To Use
 For general purposes use cmake.
 To keep everything clean: